-A router that is running OSPFv2 maintains a local RIB in which it stores all routes to destinations that it has learned from its neighbors.
+A device that is running OSPFv2 maintains a local RIB in which it stores all routes to destinations that it has learned from its neighbors.
 At the end of each SPF, OSPF attempts to install the best (that is, the least-cost) routes to a destination present in the local RIB into the global IPv4 routing table.
 The global RIB will be updated only when routes are added, deleted, or changed.
 Routes in the local RIB and Forwarding Information Base (FIB) will not compute when intermediate results are computed during SPF, resulting in fewer dropped packets in some circumstances.

-By default, OSPF installs discard routes to null0 for any area range (internal) or summary-address (external) prefixes that it advertises to other routers.
+By default, OSPF installs discard routes to null0 for any area range (internal) or summary-address (external) prefixes that it advertises to other devices.
 Installation of a discard route can prevent routing loops in cases where portions of a summary do not have a more specific route in the RIB.
 Normally, internal discard routes are installed with an administrative distance of 110, while external discard routes have an administrative distance of 254.

 There may be rare circumstances, however, when some other values are needed.
 For example, if one OSPF process installs a route that exactly matches an area range configured on another OSPF process, the internal discard routes for the second OSPF process could be given a higher (less desirable) administrative distance.